singlaanirudha/Git_Hub_Repository_API_Linking/client/README.md

-### Github Repository Linking Page
+# Github Repository Linking Page

 ## Created React project to display the Github repositories listing page by passing the Github username.

+## Live Preview -

-# Features
+### Features
 1. Disply Github user details.
+2. Search any Git hub user from the search bar and all the user's public repositories will be listed.
-2. Display Github user repositories.
+3. Display Github user repositories.
-3. Display 10 repositories per page.
+4. Display 10 repositories per page.
-4. Use of pagination
+5. Use of pagination

-Live project deployed link - https://github-user-repo-listing.netlify.app/